hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-length: Returns the number of elements in a list or the length of a string
+`length`: Returns the number of elements in a list or the length of a string